-- 2.1.1 Changes in accounting policy and disclosures (Cont'd) - (c) New standards and interpretations not yet adopted (Cont'd) Contemporaneous documentation is still required but is different to that currently prepared under HKAS 39.
-The standard is effective for accounting periods beginning on or after 1 January 2018.
-Early adoption is permitted.
-The Group is yet to assess HKFRS 9's full impact.
+2.1.1 Changes in accounting policy and disclosures (Cont'd)

+(b) New standards and interpretations not yet adopted (Cont'd)

 HKFRS 15, "Revenue from contracts with customers" deals with revenue recognition and establishes principles for reporting useful information to users of financial statements about the nature, amount, timing and uncertainty of revenue and cash flows arising from an entity's contracts with customers.
 Revenue is recognised when a customer obtains control of a good or service and thus has the ability to direct the use and obtain the benefits from the good or service.
-The standard replaces HKAS 18 "Revenue" and HKAS 11 "Construction contracts" and related interpretations.
+The standard replaces HKAS 18 'Revenue' and HKAS 11 'Construction contracts' and related interpretations.
 HKFRS 15 is effective for annual periods beginning on or after 1 January 2018 and earlier application is permitted.
 The Group is assessing the impact of HKFRS 15.